saadabdullah-15/fraud-risk-workflow-portfolio/README.md

 - Built a Python-based fraud screening workflow on 284k+ transactions, designing both rule-based and score-based decision systems with approve/review/reject outcomes
 - Engineered interpretable transaction and behavioral risk signals and implemented explainable decision logic with reason tracking
 - Evaluated workflow performance using review rate and fraud capture rate; improved fraud capture from 72.6% to 79.3% with minimal increase in review volume

+## Next Steps

+A realistic extension would be to layer a supervised model on top of this policy baseline and compare:

+- rule-based workflow
+- score-based workflow
+- model-assisted decisioning

+This reflects how modern risk systems evolve in practice.